Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 ## Some Wonderful Books Directly Inspiring this Open Book

+* https://aima.cs.berkeley.edu/ (this very popular book about AI directly motivated the name of our open book)
 * Eiben, A.E. and Smith, J.E., 2015.
 Introduction to evolutionary computing.
 Springer-Verlag Berlin Heidelberg.
 * Fogel, D.B., 2006.
 Evolutionary computation: Toward a new philosophy of machine intelligence.
 John Wiley & Sons.